 – If he asks you to agree to a temporary marriage contract.

 – Or if anything he says or does makes you feel even momentarily uncomfortable.

-If any or all of these things happen, they can be signs of a potential problem, because on the whole they would be unacceptable ways for a man to treat a woman he respected and wanted to marry in most Muslim communities.
 There are always exceptions to these flags, but they should be discussed and resolved with your guardian and your family and friends first, before proceeding forward.

 Perform Prayer of Seeking Guidance

 Before any decision is made about marriage, you should of course perform Salat-ul-Istikhara (prayer of seeking guidance) and sincerely ask for God’s guidance.

 It isn’t necessary to see a dream after you have done this, as that doesn’t always happen.
 What you should be looking out for is whether God makes the path ahead easy for you; or whether He shows you signs that may be indicating that you shouldn’t proceed.

 You may have to do this several times before your heart feels at peace to make the decision and to feel that this is the path that God has written for you to take.

 There are many good Muslim men out there and I know many sisters who are in good marriages, I pray that yours will be one of them too!

 (From Discovering Islam’s archive.)